Why a Straight Smile is a Healthier Smile

 With Invisalign, you may be looking at better oral hygiene from the moment you start treatment—not just after your teeth have been straightened.
 Taking off your clear Invisalign aligners before each meal means brushing and flossing your teeth before putting them back on.
 While brushing fights cavities, flossing protects your gums by scraping away bacteria between and under the gum line.
 Do that three times a day and your teeth and gums will be healthier than ever!

 The first step to a straighter, healthier smile is getting an expert opinion.
-Enlist the professional help of the i.Dental team and, while you’re there, ask to see how you’ll look with straight teeth!
-It’s possible with iTero Element 2, the latest 3D simulation software used in Invisalign treatments.
+Speak to a qualified dentist about your options and ask to see how you’ll look with straight teeth!
 Make an appointment today.